-NEW - EQUIPMENT LEND PROGRAM
+EQUIPMENT LEND PROGRAM

 A kit bag full of outdoor recreation equipment for entertaining family and friends is available from Pictou Recreation & Parks.
 The kit includes frisbees, Tug'o'War rope, bat, balls, pylons and more.
 Reserve by calling the office at 485-4372 (a deposit of $20.00 is required, but will be refunded in full when the equipment is returned).